Can A Laser Damage A Camera

 In this work, we examine the laser damage threshold and the morphology of laser damage in the photographic camera images of CMOS and CCD devices.
 The surface of the DMD is investigated by means of the image of a CMOS device.
 We volition return to that later.
 The results enable us to get first indications, determine which of these devices suffer damage first from light amplification by stimulated emission of radiation radiations, and to bank check if the DMD acts as a sacrificial chemical element in the optical setup.

 Detailed knowledge about light amplification by stimulated emission of radiation damage thresholds of imaging sensors is not only important for scientists working in the area of laser protection.
 Information technology is besides of involvement, for example, to the manufacturers of devices for laser beam label.
-Photographic camera-based light amplification by stimulated emission of radiation beam profilers or M two measurement systems employ imaging sensors that are direct exposed to a laser beam.
+Photographic camera-based light amplification by stimulated emission of radiation beam profilers or measurement systems employ imaging sensors that are direct exposed to a laser beam.
 They can suffer damage when the laser intensity exceeds the impairment threshold.

 When using different laser configurations, nosotros expect unlike harm mechanisms to affect the devices.13 In the example of irradiation with millisecond- and longer-light amplification by stimulated emission of radiation pulses, thermal effects that convert the laser energy into thermal energy are the main damage mechanism.
 This is related to the melting or vaporization of the textile.
 On the contrary, irradiation with shorter laser pulses calls other damage mechanisms into play.
 That applies especially for highly transmitting materials, where the impairment threshold is rather high.
 Laser pulses on the order of nanoseconds or picoseconds cause electrically induced impairment due to the corresponding high laser electrical field intensity and the short elapsing of the laser pulse effects, such as dielectric breakdown.
 During such a breakdown mechanism, the insulator becomes electrically conductive plasma which causes thermal harm in a next step also as shock damage and mechanical harm.
 For further details please refer to Ref.
 14. Nosotros expect, that the disturbance in the output images of the cameras is unlike for the continuous-moving ridge (CW)-laser and the pulsed laser.